lhallee/MOE-BitNet158/README.md

 # MOE-Bitformer
 This repo combines implementations of Mixtral and BitNet1.58 into Bitformer - A Mixture of Experts version of BitNet.
-Supports GPT-like and BERT-like objectives with the is_causal setting in the config.
+Supports GPT-like and BERT-like objectives with the `is_causal` setting in the config.

+Very open to open-source collaboration!
+Reach out via issue, pull requests, or contact me at `lhallee@udel.edu`

 ## Requirements:
 pytorch, transformers, sentencepiece